 The Helen DeVos Children's Hospital Healthy Weight Center is a comprehensive center dedicated to children and adolescents with a family-centered focus.

-Best practice treatment with outcomes-based clinical research will help encourage patients to maintain lifestyle behavior change.
+Best practice treatment with outcomes-based clinical research will help encourage patients to adopt and maintain lifestyle behavior change.
 We will also learn from our patients so that we may lead the discovery of new information vital to reversing the epidemic of childhood obesity.

 - Measurement of weight and height